 - 1.1 The Council is required by regulations issued under the Local Government in Scotland Act 2003 and the Chartered Institute of Public Finance and Accountancy's (CIPFA) Code of Practice on Treasury Management (revised 2017) to approve a Treasury Management Strategy before the start of each financial year.
 The Council is also required by regulation to have regard to CIPFA's Prudential Code (revised 2017) under Part 7 of the Local Government in Scotland Act 2003.
-In addition, the Consent by Scottish Ministers for the Investment of Money by Scottish Local Authorities Regulation (April 2010) requires the Council to approve an Investment Strategy before the start of each financial year. - 1.2 The Treasury Management and Investment Strategy attached to this report complies fully with these requirements and provides; - a summary of the Council's capital plans; - outlines the Treasury Management Strategy in relation to borrowing and the impact of council plans on borrowing; - outlines the Investment Strategy including the instruments available for investments and permitted counterparties. - 1.3 The strategy provides key prudential and treasury indicators to 2027/28 which clearly articulate the operational parameters associated with Treasury Management and Investment as well as offering assurance in relation to the affordability and sustainability of capital investment plans.
+In addition, the Consent by Scottish Ministers for the Investment of Money by Scottish Local Authorities Regulation (April 2010) requires the Council to approve an Investment Strategy before the start of each financial year. - 1.2 The Treasury Management and Investment Strategy attached to this report complies fully with these requirements and provides; - a summary of the Council's capital plans; - outlines the Treasury Management Strategy in relation to borrowing and the impact of council plans on borrowing; - outlines the Investment Strategy including the instruments available for investments and permitted counterparties. - 1.3 The strategy provides key prudential and treasury indicators to 2030/31 which clearly articulate the operational parameters associated with Treasury Management and Investment as well as offering assurance in relation to the affordability and sustainability of capital investment plans.

-- 1.4 The key points highlighted in this report are; - the continuation of an "under borrowed" position; - interest rates forecasts predict that the UK Bank Rate will remain at 0.75% until the end of 2022; and - following the 1% increase in PWLB rates in October 2019 the Council will continue to investigate other sources of long term borrowing which may be more beneficial.
+- 1.4 The key points highlighted in this report are; - the continuation of an "under borrowed" position; - interest rates forecasts predict that the UK Bank Rate will remain at 0.10% until at least the first quarter of 2024; and - following the consultation on the PWLB lending terms during 2020, PWLB loans are no longer available to local authorities planning to buy investment assets primarily for yield